 1. I have implemented a snack policy.
 Food and drinks containing sugar are not provided between main meals.
-Please list snacks and drinks you intend to provide:

-2. I have implemented a hand washing policy.
+Please list snacks and drinks you intend to provide: 2.
+I have implemented a hand washing policy.
 3. All food is prepared in a hygienic manner, satisfying the requirements of the food hygiene regulations.
 4. Fruit and/or vegetables are provided as a snack for the children in my care at least once a day.
 5. A sugar free reward system is in place for good behaviour and birthday celebrations.
 Please give examples of how you intend to achieve this for example: birthday cakes are served as part of a main meal.

-Na me:Tel Number:

-Ad dress:

-Em nailaddress:

-Sig ned:Date:

-Ple ase return your pledge to:

-foo odsafety@bury.gov.uk

-An email will be sent to acknowledge your commitment to the Golden Apple principles
+Na me: Tel Number: Ad dress: Em ail address: Sig ned: Date: Ma ase return your pledge to: rgaret Waddington, Environment & Development Services, 3 Knowsley Place, ke Street, Bury, BL9 0EJ А etter will be sent to acknowledge your commitment to the Golden Apple principle